alan-turing-institute/tapas/docs/source/evaluation.rst

 ``BinaryLabelAttackReport`` and its subclasses ``MIAttackReport``/``AIAttackReport`` aggregate summaries resulting from membership- or attribute-inference attacks by computing a range of classification metrics on each summary.
 The ``.publish`` method generates a range of plots, showing all metrics across different datasets, attacks, and generators.

 The metrics are extracted from the ``AttackSummary``, and thus all metrics implemented in the latter transfer to the ``Report``.
-For binary classification tasks (MIA/Binary AIA), the following metrics are generated:
+For binary classification tasks (MIA/Binary AIA), the following metrics are computed:

 - ``accuracy``: the success rate of the attack.
 - ``true_positive_rate``: the probability that the attack makes a correct guess for a positive record (label 1).